temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 ## ![](/img/icons/harbor-crane.png) Create a new Go project

-To create an app with the Temporal Go SDK, you'll create a new Go project and initialize it as a module, just like any other Go program you're creating.
+To get started with the Temporal Go SDK, you'll create a new Go project and initialize it as a module, just like any other Go program you're creating.
 Then you'll add the Temporal SDK package to your project.

 In a terminal, create a new project directory called `hello-world-temporal`: